jamesrcounts/jamesrcounts.com/_posts/2021-07-07-terraform-pipelines-with-azure-devops.md

 Azure DevOps Environments give us a chance to review the Terraform plan before the deploy stage runs.
 When a deployment stage targets an environment, all the configured approvals and checks must pass before the deployment stage runs.
-To simulate Terraform’s interactive approval flow from the command line, we only need to create an environment, set up an approval check, and ensure our pipeline stage references the new environment.
+To simulate Terraform's interactive approval flow from the command line, we only need to create an environment, set up an approval check, and ensure our pipeline stage references the new environment.